 The electoral register is a list of people who are registered to vote which is maintained by the elections team at your local authority.
 Usually between mid-August and mid-November registration forms are sent to every house in the county to update the register.
-However, in 2013 this will happen between mid-October and January 2014.
 This process is known as the annual canvass

 You can still register during the year between October and January by a process known as rolling registration.
 You can register to vote by downloading the application form below.